Best Non-Electronic Toys for Kids

 Play Cash Register

 This exact cash register from Learning Resources is part of Nana’s playroom and has been from the beginning.
-The Littles use it when they play store, lemonade stand, farmer’s market or yard sale (yeah, I’ve dragged them to a few yard sales and they LOVE it!).
+The Littles use it when they play store, lemonade stand, farmer’s market, restaurant, or yard sale (yeah, I’ve dragged them to a few yard sales and they LOVE it!).
 By far, it is THE most played with toy in the whole place!
 Sometimes, they will just play with the register and the money!

 Side Note: The only angst I have is the paper money.
 It gets crinkled and ripped regularly.
 So, I figured out how to solve this.
 I am going to get another set of the money and laminate the bills.